Code-Institute-Submissions/Project-IFD/README.md

 2. Winrate statistics based on the level of their tank (1 to 10)
 3. Winrate statistics based on the type of tank (Medium, Heavy, Light, Tank Destroyer, SPG(artillery))
 4. Winrate statistics based on the nation their tanks belong to
+5. Calculation of the WN8 score overall
+6. Calculation of the WN8 score per selection
-5. Main feature are the interactive Graphs that allow you to make selections which are directly applied to the DataTable and other charts
+7. Main feature are the interactive Graphs that allow you to make selections which are directly applied to the DataTable and other charts

 ### What does it do?